-Financial assets at FVTPL are measured at fair value, with any gains or losses arising on remeasurement recognised in profit or loss.
+Financial assets at FVTPL are stated at fair value, with any gains or losses arising on remeasurement recognised in profit or loss.
 The net gain or loss recognised in profit or loss excludes any dividend or interest earned on the financial assets.
+Fair value is determined in the manner described in note 38(c).